Face It, We've Got A Recession - July 29th, Hour 1

 We haven't even reached pre-pandemic levels of employment.

-Because it's just a misdirection on their part.
+Stop lying about that, too, because it's just a misdirection on their part.

-The central reason the job market is so tight is many companies are finding it impossible to hire people because that they have left the workplace in droves.
+The central reason the job market is so tight is many companies are finding it impossible to hire people because they have left the workplace in droves.

 Not all of the jobs lost in the pandemic.

-And yet they all go out there with the same lie, because that's what it is.
+And yet they all go out there with the same lie because that's what it is.

 It's a lie.

-I hate I just hate being lied to.
+I just hate being lied to.

 And out of nowhere, in comes Joe Manchin and pulling that game that he played.

-There was a where did I see this today?
+Where did I see this today?

 I am a firm believer in the people.